nathan-au/fiam-2026-factors/experiments/rankglu/README.md

 Implementation: `rankglu.py` (run with `.venv/bin/python experiments/rankglu/rankglu.py`).
-Operationalizes *RankGLU: Residual Gated Score Formation for Cross-Sectional Stock Prediction* (arXiv 2606.08930, Jun 2026 — `docs/PAPERS.md` §1): a prediction-head architecture with a direct linear scoring pathway plus a bounded, gated nonlinear branch — validated in the paper only on Chinese equity indices (CSI300/CSI800), so transfer to this panel is explicitly untested going in.
+Operationalizes *RankGLU: Residual Gated Score Formation for Cross-Sectional Stock Prediction* (arXiv 2606.08930, Jun 2026 — `docs/RESEARCH.md` Part III §1): a prediction-head architecture with a direct linear scoring pathway plus a bounded, gated nonlinear branch — validated in the paper only on Chinese equity indices (CSI300/CSI800), so transfer to this panel is explicitly untested going in.

-Architecture (this is the closest structural match to a source paper of any of the 8 scripts in this batch — see `docs/PAPERS.md`'s verbatim abstract confirmation):
+Architecture (this is the closest structural match to a source paper of any of the 8 scripts in this batch — see `docs/RESEARCH.md`'s Part III verbatim abstract confirmation):

 ```